pret/pokered/FEATURES.md

 - In the original game if you or your opponent hurts theirself in confusion or is fully paralyzed while digging or flying, the pokemon will be stuck in an invulnerable state, making all attacks miss.
 This was fixed so it doesn't happen in link battles, and in normal gameplay, doesn't happen to enemy pokemon.
 But since it's a funny bug, it can still happen to the player - you will become invulnerable if this bug happens to you.
 - In the original game, if your opponent used minimize or substitute, you opened your FIGHT menu, exited, went to PARTY, looked at a pokemon's status menu, then returned to the fight, the opponent's sprite would be all messed up.
 Now it's fixed and doesn't do that.
 - Doing the same thing as the above on unidentified GHOSTS would reveal what pokemon they are.
 Now it doesn't.
+- After saving in rock tunnel, going title screen -> continue screen -> title screen -> continue screen will cause the continue screen to take on darker colors.
+Now it stays normal colors.

 ## Tweaks
 - Trainers in general have a bit less type-specific parties and more varied pokemon.